The RURAL Cohort Study

 Interested in Participating?

-Are you interested in participating in our study, between the ages of 25-64, and live in the Dallas or Wilcox counties of Alabama?
+Are you interested in participating in our study, between the ages of 25-64, and live in Dallas or Wilcox county, Alabama or Oktibbeha county, Mississippi?
 Click here to let us know you’d like to join.
 You can see more information about our eligibility criteria on our Study Participants page.

-Other states that the RURAL Cohort Study will visit are Mississippi, Louisiana, and Kentucky.
-We are not yet recruiting in these states but you are welcome to indicate your interest in participating here.
+Other areas that the RURAL Cohort Study will visit are Panola county, Mississippi, Louisiana, and Kentucky.
+We are not yet recruiting in these areas but you are welcome to indicate your interest in participating here.

 Nearly 46 million Americans live in rural communities.
 Some people who live in rural areas may have health concerns.
 We aim to understand these health concerns through extensive research.